Johnston Orthodontics

 Retainers may be removable or fixed.
 They hold your teeth in their new, correct positions after your teeth have been straightened.
 Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.

-Copyright © 2020 Johnston Orthodontics - All Rights Reserved.
+Copyright © 2025 Johnston Orthodontics - All Rights Reserved. greer orthodontist.
+Exclusively Orthodontics

 • Write A Review